mjhea0/bio-python/readme.md

 # for an interview

-> Note: problem 3 is incomplete
+> Note: need to test problem 3

 ## setup